AutodeskAILab/Fusion360GalleryDataset/tools/fusion360gym/README.md

 #### Reconstruction
-Reconstruct entire designs from json files provided with the reconstruction subset.
+Reconstruct entire designs or parts of them from the json files provided with the reconstruction subset.
 - `reconstruct(file)`: Reconstruct a design from the provided json file
 - `reconstruct_sketch(sketch_data, sketch_plane, scale, translate, rotate)`: Reconstruct a sketch from the provided sketch data
     - `sketch_data`: is the sketch entity data structure from the json data